Bryant Electric Company: 1915 strike

 While thousands took part in the Bridgeport strikes of 1915, few were actually union members and many were women who had been denied membership in craft unions.
 The Bryant Electric strike was started by five hundred women assemblers and a handful of men who walked off the job on August 20, marched downtown for a mass meeting at Eagle's Hall and elected a strike committee with equal representation for women.
 The company responded by shutting the plant and charging the strikers with "rioting."
 The remaining two thirds of the plant joined the strikers and after two weeks the company acceded to the workers' demands for an eight-hour day, overtime pay and union representation.

 Deindustrialization and plant closing

 As part of a larger process of regional deindustrialization, Westinghouse shut down the Bryant Electric plant in 1988 after transferring most of the work to non-union plants in North Carolina, Puerto Rico and the Dominican Republic.
 The closing exacerbated the neighborhood's already bleak economic situation.
-Westinghouse sold its remaining interests in Bryant Electric to Hubbell Incorporated in 1991.
+Westinghouse sold its remaining interests in Bryant Electric to Hubbell Incorporated in 1991 with the rebranded Distribution and Controls Business Unit going to Eaton in 1994.
 Bryant's 20-building, 6 acre site in Bridgeport's West End was torn down in 1996 to make way for a new industrial park.